 Budsaba Kanoksilapatham is currently a professor with the English Department, Faculty of Arts, Silpakorn University.
 She completed the bachelor’s degree in English (Hons.) at the Faculty of Arts, Chulalongkorn University.
 She received the master’s degree in linguistics and EFL from Southern Illinois University at Carbondale and the Ph.D. degree in linguistics with a concentration in applied linguistics from Georgetown University, USA.
 Her research interests include discourse analysis, sociolinguistics, phonetics, and language teaching.
 Her most recent books are Pronunciation in Action and English Sociolinguistics at Work.
 Her research articles were published in international journals including English for Specific Purposes and The IEEE Transactions on Professional Communication.

-Jissen Women's University, Tokyo, Japan
+Jissen Women's University, Japan

 T. Nakayama A. was born and raised in Tokyo, Japan.
 Nakayama earned a bachelor degree in English Literature and Linguistics from Obirin University in 1991, and MA in TESOL at Teachers’ College Columbia University in 2001 and Ph.D. at Hiroshima University in 2013.
 He is specialized in learning science.
 His current research interests are English as an International Language (EIL) and development of new learning methods to promote proficiency of EIL learners.
 He developed VA shadowing method to improve Japanese EIL learners’ listening skills and the book on its mechanism will be released this year.
 Now he and his colleagues are developing the new method called Instant Translation method to promote proficiency of Japanese EIL learners.
 He is currently an associate professor at Jissen Women’s University in Tokyo and teaches English and English teacher training courses.

-Department of Electrical Engineering and Computer Science, Cleveland State University, OH, USA
+Cleveland State University, USA